-According to the California Health Care Foundation, there is a critical shortage of entry-level healthcare workers in California, and residents in Victor Valley will have improved access to post-secondary healthcare education as Universal Schools & Colleges of Health & Human Services (U.S. Colleges) announced the opening of a new campus in Victorville.
+According to the California Health Care Foundation, there is a shortage of entry-level healthcare workers in California, and residents in Victor Valley will have improved access to post-secondary healthcare education as Universal Schools & Colleges of Health & Human Services (U.S. Colleges) announced the opening of a Healthcare Training Campus in Victorville.
 The new 5,000 square-foot location at 7th Street and La Paz Drive (14594 7th St., Victorville, CA 92395) will be the sixth campus for U.S. Colleges, which has been educating students throughout Southern California for over 20 years.
 The new Victorville campus is now enrolling and will open with the first cohort of students starting on April 25, 2022.

 U.S. Colleges will host an open house at the new Victorville campus on June 9th from 10 a.m. to 2 p.m.
 Contact the campus for more details by phone at (760) 218-6169.